 With 20-30 online users, there will be a lot of notifications that you can’t disable, by the way.
 Well, you can turn off everything at all but then you are at risk to miss important messages.

 2.7.
 Windows, windows, more windows

 Another contradiction that amazes us.
 The settings window is constructed in quite a good way — it is modal.
 It means that you can open settings, do what you need and close the window (the main program is unavailable during these actions).
 Such a window is the only one.

 The program itself is a big number of windows for various actions: separate dialogues, conferences, common chat rooms, user information, etc. All those windows are located on your desktop and you have to close them one by one.

 If you minimize the program's main window to the tray other windows will remain in the same position.
 In that case, the most convenient solution is to exit the program and launch it again.

-LAN Messenger does not a hotkey, so you need to mouse click on the icon to call it from the system tray.
+LAN Messenger does not have a hotkey, so you need to mouse-click on the icon to call it from the system tray.